 A large financial firm acquired Mr. Louis’ last company, leading him to a decade-long career as Chief Innovation Officer for several Wall Street firms where he built back-end payment systems for the likes of Linden Labs (Second Life), Blizzard (World of Warcraft), Google (Wallet), Amazon (Payment), and Apple (app store).
 As a result, his work has touched most of today’s internet payment space.

-Today, Mr. Louis is one of the co-founder and the CEO of Keepskor, a new gaming platform that allows anyone to create simple games on mobiles devices, connected TVs and more, without having to write a single line of code.
+Most recently, Mr. Louis was the founder and CEO of Keepskor, a new gaming platform that allows anyone to create simple games on mobiles devices, connected TVs and more, without having to write a single line of code.
 The company was recently sold in a private transaction.

 A journalist by trade, Mr. Louis has written extensively about the Internet, first in industry publications like Forbes, the New York Times and others, and maintains a popular weblog, TNL.net.
 Many of the pieces he’s written here have led to interviews in mainstream media both in print (Business Week, the New York Times, the Financial Times, etc…) and broadcast (the BBC, NPR, CBC, etc…) and to speaking engagements around the world.

 A pioneer in Internet development, Mr. Louis worked on several important developments in the industry: